NET-UP/tmwordpress/readme.txt

 9. Done!
 You can now start managing your events.

 == Changelog ==
+= 1.10.5 =
+* Option to show/hide start times in calendar

 = 1.10.3 =
 * Improved design in wordpress backend